Giovanni Gaddi (painter)

 Giovanni Gaddi (after 1333–1383) was an Italian painter.
 He was the son of Taddeo Gaddi and the brother of Agnolo Gaddi.
 Giorgio Vasari wrote that Gaddi was a painter in his own right.
-He painted frescoes in Santo Spirito and was called to work in the Vatican under Urban V between 1367 and 1370.
+He painted frescoes in the Florence church of Santo Spirito and was called to work at the Vatican under Urban V between 1367 and 1370.
 Some have identified him as the Master of the Madonna della Misericordia at the Accademia, Venice.